dfernandez79/redux-heretic/README.md

 ### Counter

-In this example, each key of the object passed to redux-heretic contains a reducer function.
+In this example, each key of the object passed to _redux-heretic_ contains a reducer function.
 The returned object has action factories and a reducer that will apply the state change based on the action type.

-Before:
+Plain [redux] code:

 ```js
 // Reducer